 [this is actually #9.
 Full list is on Wikipedia]

 - The miracle is a learning device that lessens the need for time.
 It establishes an out-of-pattern time interval not under the usual laws of time.
 In this sense it is timeless.

-To this list I will add one from my own experience, being someone for whom dreaming is a main path:
+To this list I will add one from my own experience, as someone for whom dreaming is a path:

 - Miracles are like dreams.
 They have no origin as such.
 They unpack forward and backward, open on all sides.
 This is why The Course describes them as expressions of timelessness.